liugezhou/liugezhouDiary/Diary/2019/06/Week2/0614(Friday).md

 ##### 10:00--11:30
 > I spent an hour and a half to draw a pie chart ,I seached the API accroding to official documentation of Echarts and tried it many times.This made me realize that for Echarts,I still need to understand the basic API.

+##### 11:30-13:10
+> I had pot stickers for lunch And take a nap.

+##### 13:10-18:30
+> After painting today's development task -some static page, I thought about what to do after work and on weekends.
+> It was a boring afternoon.